How to Travel the World When You’re a Poor Young Adult

 Yikes.. a budget?
 But you’re young and fun and you don’t want to set a budget for your shenanigans.

-Perhaps you think a budget will never work based on your skimpy salary.
+Perhaps you think a budget will never work based on your small salary.
 Or perhaps you don’t even know how to create a budget.

 I had the same mindset when I was in my early twenties.
 Setting a budget was the furthest thing from my mind.
 Unfortunately, that didn’t work well with my desire to travel the world.
 Luckily, the budget system I have constructed is simple, young, and hip, too.